 Tips for Keeping Rodents Out of Your Home

 We’ve already established the cleanliness issues of having rodents inside your house, but these pests need to be controlled for other reasons as well.
 Mice and rats often chew on electrical wiring inside your home, which can be a dangerous situation that can cause a house fire.
-To better keep these rodents out of your house, you should adhere to the following tips which many Seattle rodent control experts agree upon:
+To better keep these rodents out of your house, you should adhere to the following tips which many Seattle rodent control and pest control experts agree upon:

 - Seal any holes or cracks that lead from the exterior of your home to the interior.
 This can be holes around the pipes going into your house that supply water.
 Pest control experts warn that mice can squeeze through the tiniest of spaces.